LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Geometric representation theorem

-note that $\nabla_{ij}(L)$ and $\nabla_{ji}(L)$ are by construction disjoint and that their closures share a vertex but no edge; \item for any $i\in I$ the subarrangement of $L_{\alpha}$, $j\in I\setminus i$, $\alpha\in \setnode{i}{j}$, is cyclic and walking along the boundary of one of its \oriented\ central cells we encounter for any $j \in I\setminus i$ the pseudolines $L_{\alpha}$, $\alpha \in \setnode{i}{j}$, in the circular order $L_{\vijone},L_{\vijtwo},L_{\vijthr}, L_{\vijfou}$; this \oriented\ central cell is necessarily the intersection of the $\nabla_{ij}(L)$, $j \in I\setminus i$, and will be denoted $\nabla_i(L)$. \end{enumerate} Let $\QNodes(L)$ be the quotient of $\Nodes(I)$ under the relation ``to index the same pseudoline of $L$'' and let $\CC(L)$ be the family indexed by $I$ of circular sequences of elements of $\QNodes(L)$ encountered when walking along the (\oriented) boundaries of the polygons $\nabla_i(L)$.
-An element of $\CC(\thistle)$ will be called a {\it cycle} of $\thistle$.
-The reader will easily check that the family of cycles of the raiponce $\thistle^0$ depicted in the right part of Figure~\ref{gather} coincides with the family of cycles of the arrangement of oriented double pseudolines $\Upsilon$ depicted in the right part of Figure~\ref{CodingADP}.
-Let now $\Delta$ be a finite family of pairwise disjoint oriented convex bodies of a \gpp\ whose family of bitangents is simple and let $\Delta^*$ be its dual (oriented) arrangement.
-Clearly the family $v(\Delta^*)$ of vertices of $\Delta^*$---see Section \ref{sec:cycles} for its definition---is a raiponce on~$I$.
-The following lemma claims that any raiponce is the arrangement of bitangents of a family of convex bodies and that the map $\Delta \mapsto v(\Delta^*)$ is compatible with the duality transform.
+note that $\nabla_{i,j}$ and $\nabla_{j,i}$ are by construction disjoint and that their closures share two vertices but no edge; \item for any $i\in I$ the subarrangement of $L$ whose pseudolines are the $L_{\alpha}$, $\alpha\in \setnode{i}{j}$, $j\in I\setminus i$, is cyclic and walking along the boundary of one of its oriented central cells we encounter for any $j \in I\setminus i$ the pseudolines $L_{\alpha}$, $\alpha \in \setnode{i}{j}$, in the circular order $L_{\vijone},L_{\vijtwo},L_{\vijthr}, L_{\vijfou}$; this oriented central cell, denoted $\nabla_i$, is necessarily the intersection of the $\nabla_{i,j}$, $j \in I\setminus i$.
+The indexed family of $\nabla_i$ is called the family of {\it central cells} of $L$. \end{enumerate} Let $L$ be a raiponce, let $\QNodes(L)$ be the quotient of the indexing set of $L$ under the relation ``to index the same pseudoline of $L$'' and let $\CC(L)$ be the indexed family of circular sequences of elements of $\QNodes(L)$ encountered when walking along the (oriented) boundaries of the central cells of $L$, each sequence being indexed with the index of the central cell on the boundary of which is done the walk.
+An element of $\CC(L)$ will be called a {\it cycle} of $L$.
+The reader will easily check that the families of cycles of the raiponces of Fig.~\ref{gather}a,~\ref{gather}b and~\ref{gather}c coincide with the families of cycles of the indexed arrangements of oriented double pseudolines of Fig.~\ref{CodingADP}a,~\ref{CodingADP}b and~\ref{CodingADP}c.

+Now let $\Delta$ be an indexed configuration of oriented convex bodies with the property that its arrangement of bitangents is simple and let $\Delta^*$ be its dual (indexed and oriented) arrangement.
+Clearly the indexed family $v(\Delta^*)$ of vertices of $\Delta^*$---see Section \ref{sec:cycles} for its definition---is a raiponce on the indexing set of $\Delta$, called the {\it raiponce of $\Delta$} thereafter.
+The following lemma claims that any raiponce is the raiponce of an indexed configuration of oriented convex bodies and that the map that assigns to an indexed configuration of convex bodies the isomorphism class of its dual arrangement can be factorized through the map that assigns to an indexed configuration of oriented convex bodies its raiponce.
 The proof is easy.